Elieren/search_vk_photo/GUI_client/android/README.md

     main.py
 ```

 Run each command from the file in order.
+(Except !cd android/ && buildozer init)

 Wait for the file to finish compiling.